 Bitcoin Could Revolutionize Voting

 Bitcoin’s been in some trouble lately.
-Every week, it seems like there’s a new exchange going down, social engineering heist, or pronouncement from the IRS to bring the collective spirits of cryptocurrency enthusiasts down.
-People are understandably worried about Bitcoin’s future as money, including Reddit CEO Yishan Wong, who praised the technology but called out the bitcoin community for being overly ideological in a recent post.
-The way it’s talked about in some quarters, Bitcoin replacing money will strangle big government, eliminate the federal reserve, and radically change our democracy.
+Every week, it seems like there’s a new exchange, social engineering heist, or pronouncement from the IRS to bring the collective spirits of cryptocurrency enthusiasts down.
+People are understandably worried about Bitcoin’s future as money, including Reddit CEO Yishan Wong, who praised the technology but called out the Bitcoin community for being overly ideological in a recent post.
+The way it’s talked about in some quarters, Bitcoin's replacement of money will strangle big government, eliminate the Federal Reserve, and radically change our democracy.
 So what happens if Bitcoin doesn’t become the new money?

 As it turns out, it may not need to completely replace money to shake things up.
-A number of groups have already begun working worldwide on evolving cryptocurrency technology and adapting it to other uses.
-So far we’ve seen SolarCoin trying to incentivize renewable energy, Namecoin allowing people to circumvent pesky internet censorship and site takedowns, and the nationalistic AuroraCoin getting handed out to all Icelandic citizens.
+A number of groups have already begun working on evolving cryptocurrency technology and adapting it for other uses.
+So far we’ve seen SolarCoin trying to incentivize renewable energy, Namecoin allowing people to circumvent pesky internet censorship and site takedowns, and the nationalistic Auroracoin getting handed out to all Icelandic citizens.

 One of the most promising applications of new crypto tech lies in creating transparent, efficient systems for making political decisions.
-For those who are counting on cryptocurrencies to radically shift political power back to the people’s hands, it’s worth considering that decisions about how we organize society and allocate resources are just as important as the currency we use for trading.
-Enter bitcoin-based voting.
+For those who are counting on cryptocurrencies to radically shift political power back into the people’s hands, it’s worth considering that decisions about how we organize society and allocate resources are just as important as the currency we use for trading.
+Enter Bitcoin-based voting.

-I spoke with Oliver Hinck from the European Pirate Party about Liquid Feedback, their system for internal party democracy.
-He’s been using their Liquid Feedback system since 2011.
+I spoke with Oliver Hinck from the European Pirate Party about Liquid Feedback, the group's system for internal party democracy.
+He’s been using the Liquid Feedback system since 2011.
 Basically, the Pirate Party uses this system to determine its position on issues.
-For Oliver, this was an important way of crystallizing their platform.
+For Oliver, this was an important way of crystallizing its platform.

 Liquid Feedback works by allowing every member a vote on every issue.
-If they don’t want to vote or don’t feel qualified to weigh in, they can delegate their vote to a trustee.
-There’s no need for an annual convention, and the Party could change its platform by quickly polling members in response to new developments.
+If they don’t want to vote or don’t feel qualified to weigh in, members can delegate their vote to a trustee.
+There’s no need for an annual convention, and the party could change its platform by quickly polling members in response to new developments.

-The current way you and I vote at different levels of our democracies is by electing delegates every four years or so, and generally staying out of the process in between.
-Apart from special occasions, we rarely get to decide on an issue-by-issue basis.
+The current way citizens vote at different levels of our democracies is by electing delegates every four years or so and generally staying out of the process in between.
+Apart from special occasions or various US states' ballot proposition systems, we rarely get to decide on an issue-by-issue basis.
 Instead, we trust our representative to cast a vote for us or otherwise represent our interests.
 This arrangement isn’t necessarily a bad thing—many of us are too busy, lazy, uninformed, apathetic, or all of the above to decide on a wide range of political questions that leaders grapple with.
-It’s a relatively efficient division of labour.
+It’s a relatively efficient division of labor.
 Up until the widespread adoption of the internet, having a true direct democracy wouldn’t even have been remotely practical.
 But as connectivity grows, it’s now within reach, and getting closer.

 A few problems immediately jump out when we picture widespread electronic voting.
 We’re still human, for one.
-No matter how optimized our systems get for counting people’s votes and balancing their interests, there will still be people who want to break the rules to their benefit.
+No matter how optimized our systems get for counting people’s votes and balancing their interests, there will still be people who want to break the rules for their own benefit.

 The largest problem with e-voting, even with a blockchain network, is client-side hacks (i.e., some sort of exploit compromising a voter’s computer, rather than the network itself).
-There’s no solution yet, but Alex Petherick-Brian, a programmer working on a friend-to-friend networked mesh democracy outlined that the solution to this could involve looking for irregularities after the vote, promoting static media like live CDs (which would virtually ensure each voter’s computer was uncompromised by booting into an unadulterated operating system that’s programmed onto a CD), and open voting, where users could verify their vote went as they wanted.
+There’s no solution yet, but Alex Petherick-Brian, a programmer working on a friend-to-friend, networked mesh democracy outlined a solution to this that could involve looking for irregularities after the vote, promoting static media like live CDs (which would virtually ensure each voter’s computer was uncompromised by booting into an unadulterated operating system that’s programmed onto a CD), and open voting, where users could verify their vote went where they wanted.